Arifcse21/DRF-ElasticSearch/README.md

-# Django-Solr-Search
+# Django-ElasticSearch
-Solr full text search engine with django and haystack
+Full Text Search with DjangoREST framework and Elasticsearch